flash62au/WiTcontroller/README.md

 ### instructions for optional use of a potentiometer (pot) instead of the encoder for the throttle

-confg_buttons.h can include the following optional defines:
+config_buttons.h can include the following optional defines:

   * \#define USE_ROTARY_ENCODER_FOR_THROTTLE false
   * \#define THROTTLE_POT_PIN 39